eea/clms-api-docs/source/download.md

 ## Combined download of datasets and prepackaged files

-One can also request to download a prepackaged file and a full dataset in a single request.
+One can also request to download a prepackaged file and a a custom download in a single request.
 To do so, one only has to include the required information in the request:

 ```{http:example} curl wget python-requests
     :request: ./http-examples/download-request-combined.req